HomeDing/homeding.github.io/boards/nodemcu.md

 layout: "page.njk"
 description: ESP8266 General purpose development boards
 excerpt: >
-  The NodeMCU boards are one of the most common development boards.
+  The NodeMCU boards are one of the most common development boards using ESP8266 modules.
-  They offer an easy start into the ESP8266 development.
-The have all you need for programming, offer 4MByte flash memory and a LED on-board.
+  They offer an easy start into the ESP8266 development as they have all you need for programming, offer 4MByte flash memory and a LED on-board.
 ---

+{% from 'macros.njk' import carousel %}

+There are variants of this board available.
+I prefer and recommend those with a CP2102 USB-to-USART chip and with a DS1117 regulator that are slim enough to fit on a breadboard.

+{{ carousel([
+  { "file": "/boards/nodemcu-03.jpg", "text": "w200"},
+  { "file": "/boards/nodemcu-00.jpg", "text": "w200"},
+  { "file": "/boards/nodemcu-01.jpg", "text": "w200"},
+  { "file": "/boards/nodemcu-02.jpg", "text": "w200"},
+  { "file": "/boards/nodemcu-04.jpg", "text": "w200"}
+]) }}

+## Features

 * Based on ESP-12 or ESP-12E
 * 4 Mbyte Flash ROM